Thinker28/picoCTF2022/Cryptography/NSA-Backdoor/README.md

 ## Summary

-We use Pohlig p-1 to factor our modulus *n*, then we can take the discrete log in the order of p(It's prime factor).
+We use Pollard p-1 to factor our modulus *n*, then we can take the discrete log in the order of p(It's prime factor).

 ## Flag